jht9629-nyu/IM-Screens-2024-03-ima/weeks/05_proposal.md

 - work on your final project
 - update your wiki page weekly with

   - class feedback
   - progress | problems| plans | questions

+- add a link to your sketch or git repo on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2024-03-ima/wiki#week-05-homework)

 <!--
 ## nodejs setup